WouterGritter/minecraft-hue-ambiance/README.md

 You can also manually configure the hub address and api key in the config using the fields `hue.address` and `hue.api-key`.

+# Commands

+The plugin exposes 3 commands to configure the global and per-player functionality of the plugin.

+Note: The plugin currently does not check any permissions, because the plugin is intended to be used in a trusted environment.

+`/hueconnect [address]` - Connect to a Hue bridge.

+`/hueenable <enable | disable>` - Enable or disable the Hue ambiance functionality.

+`/hueroom <room>` - Set the linked room (autocomplete available).